Bairnsdale and District

 Howitt Park Master Plan (PDF 3.1MB)

-The Australian Government, Victorian Government, East Gippsland Shire Council and private businesses have been working together to improve drainage in the Lucknow area north of the Princes Highway.
+The Australian Government, Victorian Government, council and private businesses have been working together to improve drainage in the Lucknow area north of the Princes Highway.
 This work has not only considered current needs, but also a future in which the land north and south of Lanes Road is developed.

 The design has been finalised, concluding work from the past two to three years, and funding of $2.73 million from the Australian Government and State Government, will see a much needed project move into its construction phase.
 Council is also contributing funds towards the project, whilst Patties Foods Ltd, and Broadlands Estate have contributed land and other services.